Keeley Hawes: Philanthropy

 Hawes began working with UNICEF in 2012; in 2017 she became a UNICEF ambassador.
 Her main focus has been visiting Syrian refugee children and families living in the Za’atari refugee camp and host communities in Amman.

 Personal life

-Hawes married the disc jockey Spencer McCallum in December 2001 when their son was almost two years old; they divorced in 2004.
+Hawes married cartoonist Spencer McCallum in December 2001; their son had been born in August.
 She married Matthew Macfadyen, her co-star in Spooks, in November 2004 and their daughter was born the following month.
 Their son was born in September 2006.